 - Foil: To Adrien — Both are the only two individuals who consider Chloé a friend among their peers, but act quite passively in regards to her mean behavior, fearing the loss of the only friendship they've ever had.
 Adrien is practically doted on by Chloé because of her crush on him, thus acting as her Morality Pet, and after some Character Development on his part, he begins to call her out on her behavior.
 Sabrina is more like Chloé's servant than friend, as the latter hardly ever shows her loyal "friend" any kindness outside of the rare occasion, and while Sabrina has hurt Chloé in retaliation for her cruelty, she goes right back to being Chloé's doormat "friend".

 - Four Eyes, Zero Soul: Downplayed.
-She wears glasses and is not a villain and (depending) on the episode, she is actually a Nice Girl or can show a mean streak in her similar to her "best friend's".
+She wears glasses and, depending on the episode, can be a Nice Girl or a shameless Beta Bitch.

 - Friendship Trinket: A brooch Chloé gave her means the world to her, and when Chloé tells her their friendship is over, it's what the akuma possesses to turn her into Vanisher.

-- Ink-Suit Actor: Her resemblance to her English voice actress Marieve Herington is quite striking.
+- Ink-Suit Actor: Her resemblance to her first English voice actress Marieve Herington is quite striking.

 - Meganekko: To emphasize her quietness and intelligence, she wears glasses.